samuel-marsh/Marsh_et-al_2020_scRNAseq_Dissociation_Artifacts/README.md

 | Morabito | Human | snRNAseq (10X 3' V3) | [syn18915937](https://www.synapse.org/#!Synapse:syn18915937/wiki/592740) | [Morabito et al., 2019 (biorxiv)](https://www.biorxiv.org/content/10.1101/695221v1) |
 | Dataset | Species | Seq | [Data](link) | [Publication](link) |
 | Dataset | Species | Seq | [Data](link) | [Publication](link) |

+### Acknowledgements:
+The analysis and results published here for Zhou et al., 2020 and Mathys et al., 2019 in whole or in part are based on data obtained from the AMP-AD Knowledge Portal (https://adknowledgeportal.synapse.org/).
+Samples for this study were provided by the Rush Alzheimer’s Disease Center, Rush University Medical Center, Chicago.
+Data collection was supported through funding by NIA grants P30AG10161, R01AG15819, R01AG17917, R01AG30146, R01AG36836, U01AG32984, U01AG46152, the Illinois Department of Public Health, and the Translational Genomics Research Institute.
+ROSMAP data can be requested at https://www.radc.rush.edu.
+Specific datasets for which additional analyses were performed are available from the Synapse database under accession number syn18485175 (Mathys) or syn21670836 (Zhou).
+Additional ROSMAP data can be requested at https://www.radc.rush.edu.

+The analysis and results published here for Morabito et al., 2019 are based on reanalysis of study data (available via Synapse: syn18915937) that were provided by Dr. Vivek Swarup, Institute for Memory Impairments and Neurological Disorders, University of California, Irvine.
+Data collection was supported through funding UCI Startup funds and American Federation of Aging Research.